Archives

 Integration: Relationship-Based Interactions Shape Brain Development

 Children enter the world with not-yet-developed brains!
-In fact, research shows that our prefrontal cortex isn’t fully developed until we’re approaching 25-30 years old (something car-rental companies have known for ages!)
-The ability of growing humans to regulate our nervous
+In fact, research shows that our prefrontal cortex isn’t fully developed until we’re approaching 25-30 years old (something car rental companies have known for ages!)
+The ability of growing humans to regulate our

 read more